Bachelor of Science in Entrepreneurial Studies Degree

-A Bachelor of Science (BS) in Entrepreneurial Studies from Grand Canyon University (GCU) will help you learn how to transform ideas into functional business operations.
-Through studying entrepreneurship, you will have the opportunity to gain the skills necessary to take a business idea from conception through funding and development.
+A Bachelor of Science (BS) in Entrepreneurial Studies from Grand Canyon University may empower you to turn your ideas into functional businesses.
+In entrepreneurial studies classes, you will have the opportunity to gain the skills necessary to take a business idea from conception through funding and development.

-Additionally, collaborative skills are stressed in the business degree in entrepreneurship program at GCU.
-Small learning groups help future entrepreneurs network and create vital business relationships.
-Peers and faculty alike act as mentors and sounding boards for creative idea generation and business proposal development.
+Collaborative skills and hands-on learning activities are focal points in this business degree.
+Small learning groups provide opportunities for future entrepreneurs to network and create vital business relationships.
+Peers and faculty alike may act as mentors and sounding boards for creative idea generation and business proposal development.

-- Using design theory to identify and solve real-world problems
+- Using design theory to identify and solve practical problems

 - Developing business opportunities through networking and long-term connections

-- Creating mission-driven idea concepts to benefit both the business and society
+- Creating mission-driven concepts to benefit both the business and society

 - Making technology work to scale ventures appropriately